itsDanOades/WeatherChecker/README.md

 bundle install
 ```

 Note: The bundle install step will download and install the correct Chromedriver or Geckodriver version for your local browser.
-If this fails then you will need to ensure your chosen driven driver is available on your system path or follow the Docker solution below.
+If this fails then you will need to ensure your chosen driver is available on your system path or follow the Docker solution below.

 ## Run Feature Tests
 ```